inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave4/ObligatoriskOppgave4.md

 *   If client: Create a new player and send this to server using sockets.
 *   Send input/output to/from server and the clients.

+#### Power down
+User-story:
+As a player I want to power down, so I can take away my damage.

+Acceptance-criteria:
+*   If I am in power down I will clear my damage points.
+*   If I am in power down I can not move.
+*   If I am in power down I do not fire lasers.

+Tasks:
+*   Create a boolean that tells if a player is in power down mode.
+*   Create a button so that a player can announce their power down.

+#### Robot fire lasers
+User-story:
+As a player I want to be able to shoot lasers, so that other players can take damage.

+Acceptance-criteria:
+*   If I shoot another player the player will take damage.

+Tasks:
+*   Create a function in player that activates shooting.

 #### Main criteria for MVP
 - [x] The game should be able to run, show a board with starting robot and programcards to this robot.
 - [ ] The player is able to pick programcards and place them so that the robot can move.